Close Menu

 “Consumer activism has benefited from the trifecta of values-based consumption among millennials and Gen Z consumers,” said Patrali Chatterjee, chair and professor of Montclair University’s Marketing Department in New Jersey.

-According to Chatterjee, consumers see brands as extensions of their values and expect businesses to follow ethical practices.
+as reported by Chatterjee, consumers see brands as extensions of their values and expect businesses to follow ethical practices.
 Furthermore, social media platforms like Facebook, X, and TikTok allow consumers to rally others using viral messages, videos, and memes to their cause.

 Blackouts, Boycotts, and Boards